The Donner Party

 donner party route

 Most of the wagon train decided to stick to the known route, but the Donner and Reed families, already more than fed up with the journey decided to try the new route in the hope it would be faster.
 They turned off with a small group of other people and headed for the shortcut known as the “Hastings Cutoff”.
-Unfortunately another member of one of the forward groups scouted this new route properly and found it not to be any were as easy as previously claimed, so he decided to write letters to the forts along the route of the main expedition to warn them not to take the shortcut.
+Unfortunately, another member of one of the forward groups scouted this new route properly and found it not to be any were as easy as previously claimed, so he decided to write letters to the forts along the route of the main expedition to warn them not to take the shortcut.

-The Donner and Reed group didn’t receive this information on time and had already gone past the last fort along the original route were the letter was sent to.
+The Donner and Reed group didn’t receive this information on time and had already gone past the last fort along the original route were the letter was sent.
 The group headed on and found out for themselves the shortcut wasn’t very short at all, and didn’t have a well-worn path for the wagons like the original Oregon trail did.

-The shortcut they were taking made its way across the Wasatch mountains, were they managed to do about 1.5 miles (2.41 km) a day, with the stronger members of the group spending their time felling trees and moving boulders that had fallen over the path.
+The shortcut they were taking made its way across the Wasatch mountains, where they managed to do about 1.5 miles (2.41 km) a day, with the stronger members of the group spending their time felling trees and moving boulders that had fallen over the path.

 wasatch mountains